 xx%

-Japanese NMBD provider with localized R&D and hospital-centered distribution; focuses on Pancuronium.
+Japanese NMBD provider with localized R&D and hospital-centered distribution; focuses on Pancuronium

 Yungjin Pharm Co., Ltd.